hzoo/hopeinsource.com/season-3/embodied.md

 [13:37] **Henry**: And I think that represents a good way of thinking about how we might want to relate to knowledge too, even though it's not a real person, we personify.
 And that's why it's personal, right?
 Any topic that you care a lot about, you're obviously gonna put your whole body, mind, and soul into this thing.

 [13:56] **Maggie**: Yeah.
 I liked that so much, that idea of yeah putting like the embodied action investment into, when you care about something to try and be part of it.
-I'm now thinking about when someone gets really into a theory or an author.
-And they want to go do something like a pilgrimage to where that person maybe used to live or they, or they'll buy a really nice copy of the hardback edition of one of their books, right.
+I'm now thinking about when someone gets really into a theory or an author, and they want to go do something like a pilgrimage to where that person maybe used to live or they, or they'll buy a really nice copy of the hardback edition of one of their books, right.

 [14:22] **Maggie**: And what they're seeking is some sort of meaningful embodied experience with what so far has just being more of a detached mental experience.
 Maybe just text on a page.
 I was thinking of this because all around London, we're sort of getting allowed to go around a bit more again, with locked down lifting.